+Tagging popup dialog panel

+Start tagging Panel

+(uses tagging configuration XY) 8 m -

+Show result in panel

+execute in view Here you can see the continuous text which is going to be tagged.
+The text is shown in a markup view inside a panel.

-New tags (uses tagging configuration XY) (nown tags C continuous text "influences" panel (activation mode "display") in both directions Here you can find the tag list view which lists known and new (unknown) tags.
+New tags markup view (uses tagging configuration XY) "influences" panel

+Continuous text C panel (activation mode "display") in both directions

+Here you can find the tag list view which lists known and new (unknown) tags.
 By selecting manually, you assign tags individually.

 Apply changes Reset